HoerTech-gGmbH/openMHA/COMPILATION.md

 ### Testing self-compiled openMHA on Windows:
 #### Known issues on Windows:
-Many of our automated tests (e.g. the unit tests testing plugin lsl2ac) are using network communication during test execution.
+* Many of our automated tests (e.g. the unit tests testing plugin lsl2ac) are using network communication during test execution.
 This can result in problems like failed or hanging tests on Windows machines with restrictive firewall or network settings.
+* openMHA plugins using libtorch are not compiled on Windows.  openMHA is compiled using the MinGW toolchain, which is not compatible with the libtorch library.

 #### Testing self-compiled openMHA with unit tests on Windows:
 ```